translated from the Korean by Brother Anthony of Taizé and Lee Sang-Wha

-Brother Anthony of Taizé was born in England in 1942 and has been living in Korea since 1980.
-He has taught English literature at Sogang University (Seoul) for many years and is now an emeritus professor there, as well as a chair-professor at Dankook University.
-He has published more than 25 volumes of English translations of modern Korean literature, included 6 volumes by Ko Un.
+Brother Anthony of Taizé is a contributing editor at Asymptote.
+He was born in England in 1942 and has been living in Korea since 1980.
+He has taught English literature at Sogang University, Seoul, for many years and is now an emeritus professor there, as well as a chair-professor at Dankook University.
+He has published more than thirty volumes of English translations of modern Korean literature, including eight volumes by Ko Un.
 His Korean name is An Sonjae.
 Click here for his website.

 Lee Sang-Wha is a professor of English Literature at JoongAng University.
 Her specialty is utopias in literature and she has published a study of British utopian novels in the 20th century.
 She has also translated a number of literary works from English into Korean, including works by Gary Snyder.